OWASP/www-chapter-gla-university-mathura/index.md

 * Chapters are led by local leaders in accordance with the [Chapters Policy](/www-policy/operational/chapters).

-Everyone is welcome and encouraged to participate in our **Projects, Events and Activities**.
+Everyone is welcome and encouraged to participate in our **Projects, Meetings and Activities**.
 We especially encourage diversity in all our initiatives.
 OWASP is a fantastic place to learn about application security, to network, and even to build your reputation as an expert.